Maxwell-Tuazon/Quiz-3/README.md

 ## Admin Privileges

-If your superuser does not have admin privileges, you can manually add them in the Django admin interface, or use the shell:
+(After Creating superuser "py manage.py createsuperuser")If your superuser does not have admin privileges, you can manually add them in the Django admin interface, or use the shell:

 ```sh
 python manage.py shell